aronwk-aaron/ppa-2-sw-testing-qa-spring-2018-team-1/README.md

 ### `config.py`

-This is our flask configuration file, it contains several different configurations for development and produciton.
+This is our flask configuration file, it contains several different configurations for development and production.

 ### `cypress.json`